 NURSNG 096 SUCCESS IN ADVANCED MEDICAL/SURGICAL NURSING

-18.00 hours lecture maximum
+18.00 hours lecture maximum Co-requisite: NURSNG-240

 Expands on students' critical thinking skills focusing on content from NURSNG-240.
 Units do not apply to the associate degree.
 Offered pass/no-pass only.